Superalgos/Superalgos/README.md

 | minimumBalance | when your overall balance combined (balanceAssetA + balanceAssetB) reaches this value, all trading stops; think of this a general safety switch. |
 | maximumBalance | a similar concept as the minimumBalance, but on the higher side of the _initialBalance_. |

-Before discussing [Working with Strategies](#working-with-strategies), let's review a few basic aspects about the Designer's Interface.
+Before discussing [Working with Strategies](#working-with-strategies), let's review a few basic aspects of the Designer's Interface.

 ## Interface